viniciusguigo/viniciusguigo.github.io/_pages/about.md

   - /about.html
 ---

-Postdoctoral Fellow at the CCDC Army Research Laboratory, Human Research and Engineering Directorate.
+Postdoctoral Researcher at U.S. Army CCDC Army Research Laboratory, Human Research and Engineering Directorate.

 My research comprises developing novel machine learning algorithms for human-machine interaction, computer-vision algorithms for object detection, and how to leverage them to improve and control autonomous systems.
 Also play with time-series and financial data on my free time.